nickeblewis/headforcode-gatsby/src/posts/let-us-introduce-ourselves.md

 ### Are we looking to expand?

 Over time yes.
 In fact we would love to create a global team of developers, creative people and writers because our sites are very much about content.

-### Are we CMS people?

-CMS = Content Management = Yes but not the traditional kind of CMS.
-No no no no. We used to work with Wordpress and Drupal etc etc. Whilst we still support some customers using these systems, we have moved on to a new way.
-It's called the JAMStack which we will talk more about in the next batch of blog articles.